CRE Investors

 Generating stress test outputs represents only half the battle.
 Interpreting commercial real estate portfolio stress testing results and taking appropriate action completes the process.

 Results should inform specific risk management decisions rather than generate vague anxiety.
-If stress tests reveal particular properties as highly vulnerable, concrete responses might include building larger cash reserves, reducing leverage through debt paydown, or disposing of highest-risk assets before stress materializes.
+If stress tests show some properties are very vulnerable, you could build more cash reserves.
+You could also cut leverage by paying down debt.
+Or you could sell the highest-risk assets before the stress occurs.

 The most successful investors integrate stress testing into routine portfolio management: